Zmc18-Robotics/The_Dance_Of_Transistors---ELECTRICAL-ENGINEERING---CRUMB-CIRCUIT-SIMULATOR---and---KiCAD---/README.md

 <img width="860" height="342" alt="sc2" src="https://github.com/user-attachments/assets/d03cf603-7ba6-4df3-98ff-261816f1eacb" />

-here we must to use double power supplies, one is "5.4v" and another one is "5.0v"
+here I use 2 power supplies, one is "5.4v" and another one is "5.0v". but you actually can use 1 only, but yeah the game is kinda buggy so i use 2 for the different voltage

 ![WhatsApp Image 2026-02-13 at 02 50 01](https://github.com/user-attachments/assets/bd3d593e-82cb-4ed6-8903-7e5823aba2d8)